Gers2017/ts-tipi/CONTRIBUTING.md

 ## What should I do before getting started
 ### Project setup
-To setup the project on your local enviroment please follow these steps:
+To setup the project on your local environment please follow these steps:
 - Clone the repository to your local environment
 - Make sure you have node v14.16 or newest
-- Install the dependencies using `npm i` or `yarn` (you don't have to install template's dependencies)
+- Install the dependencies using `npm i` or `yarn` (you don't have to install templates dependencies)
-- That's all you're free to continue
+- That's all, you're free to continue

 ## Contributing